forthtemple/openworlddart/readme.md

 ```

 *Models*
   Openworld also make it easy to include models that can be cloned and also reused with different texture.
+Like actors, models are also made with the Blender modelling tool and are available in '/examplesecondtemple/blender' and '/examplerhodes3d/blender'.
+These are also exported into the assets directory in glb format with blender (except for the terrain which should be exported in wavefront objformat ).

 ![image](https://github.com/user-attachments/assets/b7c19259-9ead-4e7f-aac7-7ecfea18a19a)